Ways to Boost Your Facebook Organic Reach

 • For over 100,000 likes, expect the stats to drop significantly.

 Douglas confirms that user activity affects Facebook positioning in newsfeeds.
-When more users interact with branded content the chance of it appearing in a Facebook newsfeed increase.
-This is kind of like the cart leading the horse, in that organic popularity increases organic attention.
+When more users interact with branded content, the chance of it appearing in a Facebook newsfeed increases.
+This is like the cart leading the horse in that organic popularity increases organic attention.

 5. Ian Cleary